NVIDIA/TensorRT/demo/Diffusion/README.md

 ### HuggingFace user access token

 To download model checkpoints for the Stable Diffusion pipelines, obtain a `read` access token to HuggingFace Hub.
 See [instructions](https://huggingface.co/docs/hub/security-tokens).
-> NOTE: This step isn't required for many models now.

 ```bash
 export HF_TOKEN=<your access token>